Scrovegni Chapel: Building and decoration

 In January 1305, friars from the nearby Church of the Eremitani filed a complaint to the bishop, protesting that Scrovegni had not respected the original agreement.
 Scrovegni was transforming his private oratory into a church with a bell tower, thus producing unfair competition with the Eremitani's activities.
 We do not know what happened next, but it is likely that, as a consequence of this complaint, the monumental apse and the wide transept were demolished.
-Both are visible on a model of the church painted by Giotto on the counter-facade (the Last Judgement).
+Both are visible on a model of the church painted by Giotto on the counter-façade (the Last Judgement).
 The apse was the section where Enrico Scrovegni had meant to have his tomb.
 The presence of frescoes dating to after 1320 supports the demolition hypothesis proposed by Giuliano Pisani.
 The apse, the most significant area in all churches, is where Enrico and his wife, Jacopina d'Este, were buried.

 This apse presents a narrowing of the space which gives a sense of its being incomplete and inharmonious.
 When one observes the lower frame of the triumphal arch, right above Saint Catherine of Alexandria's small altar piece, Giotto's perfect symmetry is altered by a fresco decoration representing two medallions with busts of female saints, a lunette with Christ in glory, and two episodes from the Passion (the prayer in the Garden of Gethsemane and the Flagellation of Christ, which together give an overall sense of disharmony.
 The artist who painted these scenes also painted the greater part of the apse, an unknown artist called "The Master of the Scrovegni Choir" who worked at the Chapel about twenty years after Giotto's work was completed.
 The main focus of the unknown artist's work is constituted by six monumental scenes on the side walls of the chancel that depict the last period of Mary's earthly life.
 This choice is in tune with the iconographic program inspired by Alberto da Padova and painted by Giotto.